How Does Laser Therapy Work?

 Laser therapy effectively treats hand and wrist pain, arthritis, bursitis, carpal tunnel syndrome, tennis elbow, cubital tunnel syndrome, and trigger fingers.
 It can also be used to treat sports injuries, sprains, and strains, or other soft tissue injuries in the shoulder, elbow, wrist, and hand.
 Anywhere there is pain or injury, laser therapy can help.
 However, it is important to note that laser therapy is most effective when combined with hand therapy.
 While this modality addresses pain, inflammation, and healing, it increases flexibility and mobility only when combined with therapeutic exercise, stretching, and other hand therapy services.

-Contact Hand in Hand Rehabilitation in Carle Place & Manhattan today to learn how laser therapy can help in your recovery.
+Contact Hand in Hand Rehabilitation in Manhattan & Carle Place, NY today to learn how laser therapy can help in your recovery.